Welding and Cutting Equipment (Updated 7th June 2021)

-There are any number of DC-only units on the market now, especially the inverter designs which tend to be cheaper - Ebay is awash with Chinese-built inverter units.
+There are any number of DC-only units on the market now, especially the inverter designs which tend to be cheaper - Ebay is awash with Chinese-built inverter units, although a lot of them don't offer AC-mode.
 Once I realised I was going to have to spend a lot of money to get an AC-capable machine, I thought I may as well buy a new one, and the SMP fitted the bill.

 Close inspection reveals the 'cottage-industry' construction of the welder, but it's presentable enough.
-Interestingly, the welder bears more than a passing resemblance to the products of Portamig, which are built in York by a specialist manufacturer (Technical Arc Services) on Portamig's behalf, so I suspect that the SMP unit was built under a similar arrangement (I believe Oxford welders are now also made in York!).
+Interestingly, the welder bears more than a passing resemblance to the products of Portamig, which are built in York by a specialist manufacturer (Technical Arc Services) on Portamig's behalf, obviously the SMP unit was built under a similar arrangement (I believe 'Oxford' welders are also made in York!).

 I've sorted out the wire feed issue and a few other glitches that the Romarc had and it seems to be working fine!
-As of February 2016 it's proven to be a useful set; with 16 output current steps, stitch- and spot-weld functions.
+As of February 2016 it's proven to be a useful set; with 16 output voltage steps, stitch- and spot-weld functions.
 As to weight: I thought the Oxford 120 was heavy, but this thing needs a ramp to get it in and out of the van, and that's without a gas bottle!
 I deduce from various markings on the Romarc that it was made in York: the name Technical Arc Services just keeps on appearing...

 I picked up a couple of heavy-duty 4m MIG torches from another forum user having a workshop clearout.
 They're Parweld types I think; both have 'issues' - one's missing the liner, one has no O-rings and so on.
 One of them had a bent spring-pin connector (one of two that connects the torch trigger to the electronics).
 I tried to straighten it but it snapped, so I extracted the broken bits, measured it up and made a replacement on the lathe.
 Quite entertaining trying to drill a 1.5mm hole into a piece of brass 2mm in diameter!
 No doubt they're off-the-shelf somewhere for pennies but hey, what's the point of owning a lathe and not using it?